drinkataco/media-servarr/README.md

 ## The Charts

-There are a number of charts available under the [./charts](./charts) directory for the following applications:
+There are a number of charts available under the [./charts](./charts)

+An example of some of the supported charts:

 - Radarr - [radarr.video](https://radarr.video/)
 - Sonarr - [sonarr.tv](https://sonarr.tv/)